AmbrogioMB/AmbrogioMB.github.io/conferences.md

 ### Princeton University

-From September to December 2026, I will be a Visiting Postdoctoral Research Associate in the Department of Operations Research & Financial Engineering at Princeton University, visiting Professor Bartolomeo's research group.
+From September to December 2026, I will be a Visiting Postdoctoral Research Associate in the [Department of Operations Research & Financial Engineering](https://orfe.princeton.edu/) at Princeton University, Princeton, New Jersey, visiting Professor Bartolomeo's research group.

 ### USI